tobyhodges/pangenomics-workbench/episodes/02-downloading-genomes.md

 ## Getting Genomic Data from the NCBI

-In the [previous episode](https://paumayell.github.io/pangenomics/01-introduction/index.html), we downloaded the working directory for this workshop that already contains the genomes of strains `18RS21` and `H36B` within our `pan_workshop/data` directory.
-However, the remaining six GBS strains will be downloaded in this episode.
-We will obtain these genomic sequences from the National Center for Biotechnology Information (NCBI) database, the primary source of publicly available genomes.
-To automate the downloading process, we are going to utilize the specialized `ncbi-genome-download` [program](https://github.com/kblin/ncbi-genome-download), which includes convenient shell commands that allow users to download genomes directly from the NCBI.
-This package offers great flexibility by enabling users to specify their desired queries.
-It simplifies the process of retrieving the data and ensures that is conveniently saved into the working directory.
+In the [previous episode](https://paumayell.github.io/pangenomics/01-introduction/index.html), we downloaded the working directory for this workshop that already contains the genomes of GBS strains `18RS21` and `H36B` within our `pan_workshop/data` directory.
+However, we need another six GBS strains that will be downloaded in this episode.
+For this purpose, we will learn how to use the specialized `ncbi-genome-download` [package](https://github.com/kblin/ncbi-genome-download), which was designed to automatically download one or several genomes directly from the NCBI by following specific filters set by user.

-The `ncbi-genome-download` package can be installed with Conda (the package and environment manager we will be using).
+The `ncbi-genome-download` package can be installed with Conda.
 In our case, we have already installed it into the environment under the same name.
 To use the package, we just have to activate the *ncbi-genome-download* conda environment.

 > ## Know more
 > If you want to know more about what is *conda* and its *environments* visit this [link](https://docs.conda.io/en/latest/).
 {: .callout}

-Let's activate the *ncbi-genome-download* conda environment to begin.
+To start using the `ncbi-genome-download package`, we have to activate the conda environment where it was installed
 ~~~
 $ conda activate /miniconda3/envs/ncbi-genome-download
 ~~~